irysan/irysan-tech-tests/ts/README.md

 - Show a list of favourite
 - Display details of favourite asteroids by click on the items form the list

-Don't forget that this must be a full-stack application.
+*Don't forget that this must be a full-stack application.*
+We expect an app with the implementation of a backend and a frontend side.

 Use the following API: